What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 Use Cases Worth Watching, Not Chasing

-Optimization problems with very large state spaces, particularly in logistics, routing, and scheduling research environments.
+• Optimization problems with very large state spaces: particularly in logistics, routing, and scheduling research environments.

-Complex systems modeling, such as financial stress testing or energy grid simulations, where probabilistic insight matters more than deterministic precision.
+• Complex systems modeling: such as financial stress testing or energy grid simulations, where probabilistic insight matters more than deterministic precision.

-This distinction is critical.
+None of these are broadly operational in enterprise environments today.
 Watching does not mean deploying.
 Learning does not mean committing.

 What This Means for Engineering and Architecture Teams

-What to Track
+What to track

-• Cloud based quantum experimentation platforms and their adoption patterns
+• Cloud-based quantum experimentation platforms and their adoption patterns

-• Hybrid classical quantum research emerging from credible institutions
+• Hybrid classical-quantum research from credible institutions

 • Tooling maturity rather than hardware announcements